patrickfav/uber-adb-tools/README.md

     java -jar uber-adb-tools.jar --appinfo com.your.packa*
     java -jar uber-adb-tools.jar --start com.your.packa*

-This should run on any Windows, Mac or Linux machine where Java7+ is installed.
-Adb must be installed (comes with [Android SDK](https://developer.android.com/studio/index.html)) and should be either set in `PATH` or `ANDROID_HOME` should be set.
+This should run on any Windows, Mac or Linux machine,

 ### Requirements